yukoba/nd4j/getstarted.md

 # <a id="ide-for-java">Integrated Development Environment</a>

 ### What it is
 An Integrated Development Environment ([IDE](http://encyclopedia.thefreedictionary.com/integrated+development+environment)) will allow you to work with our API and build your nets with a few clicks.
 The IDEs suggested here will use your installed version of Java and can communicate with Maven, which will take care of the dependencies for you.
-Visit our [dependencies](dependencies.html) page to see how you can easily swap them out as needed.
+Visit the [dependencies](dependencies.html) page to see how to set up your POM file, or visit the [GPU](gpu_native_backends.html) page to see how you can easily swap backends as needed.

 ### Why you need it
 You want a hassle-free development environment so that you only need to think about your code.
 IDEs typically come with Maven support, but we prefer you to install [Maven](#maven) so you can run commands directly as instructed previously.